-Outcomes/ Impacts Outputs is annually assessed based on the proxy indicators provided in the Result Framework (RF).
-Progress towards Impacts is expressed as a percentage of achievement of RF targets under provided proxy indicators.
+Outcomes/ Impacts and Outputs is annually assessed based on the proxy indicators provided in the Result Framework (RF).
+Progress towards Impacts is expressed as a percentage of achievement of RF targets under the provided proxy indicators.
 Progress towards CIP Outputs is measured as a variation from baselines under the provided proxy indicators.
 The Annual Outcome/ Impact and Output Progress Reports are owned by the CIP Thematic Teams and generated through the technical support of the FPMU.
-These contribute to reports monitoring of the first and second CIP key monitoring dimension.
+These reports contribute to the monitoring of the first and second CIP key monitoring dimension.